tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-enroll-device-tpm-node.md

 ## <a name="run-the-individual-enrollment-sample"></a>Az egyéni regisztrációs minta futtatása

 1. A minta futtatásához szüksége lesz a kiépítési szolgáltatás kapcsolati sztringjére.
-    1. Jelentkezzen be az Azure Portalra, a bal oldali menüben kattintson a **Minden erőforrás** gombra, és nyissa meg a Device Provisioning Service-t.
+    1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.
-    2. Kattintson a **Megosztott elérési szabályzatok** elemre, majd a használni kívánt hozzáférési szabályzatra a tulajdonságainak megnyitásához.
+    2. Select **Shared access policies**, then select the access policy you want to use to open its properties.
 A **Hozzáférési szabályzat** ablakban másolja és jegyezze fel az elsődleges kulcs kapcsolati sztringjét.

        ![A kiépítési szolgáltatás kapcsolati sztringjének lekérése a portálról](./media/quick-enroll-device-tpm-node/get-service-connection-string.png)